NCATSTranslator/Explanatory-Agent/Agent/README.md

 # Explanatory Autonomous Relay Agent

-An API which relays a node-edge graph model (TBD)
+An API which relays a node-edge graph model.